top of page

 Introduction

-Moreover, Jews observe the Day of Atonement (Hebrew: Yom Kippur; H3117, H3725) with extensive fasting, prayers, and synagogue liturgies.
-It is the most sacred day in the Hebrew calendar, and they grieve over their sins as a community, repenting before God (see Lev.
-16:1-34; 23:26-32; Num.
-29:7-11).
-However, neither the Messianic Jews nor we Christian Gentiles need to commemorate the Day of Atonement.
-The author of Hebrews wrote:
+Jews observe the Day of Atonement (Hebrew: Yom Kippur; H3117 / H3725) through fasting, prayer, and solemn synagogue worship.
+It is the holiest day on the Hebrew calendar, when the people mourn their sins together and repent before God (Lev.
+16:1–34, 23:26–32; Num.
+29:7–11).
+However, God does not require us Christians to observe the Day of Atonement, because he fulfilled its purpose in Jesus.
+The author of Hebrews writes:

 Courtesy of www.LumoProject.com